Wentworth Woodhouse

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Guided Tours
+Special Tours

-- North Tower Tour: January 16th to February 28th, 2026, Friday to Sunday at 11:00am.
+- North Tower Tour: Runs from 16th January 2026 to 28th February 2026, Friday to Sunday at 11:00am.
 Tickets are £20.00 for adults and £10.00 for children.
+The tour includes access to the clock tower and other areas of the North Tower.

 Historic Houses members enjoy free House & Gardens tickets at Wentworth Woodhouse, available on the door or for pre-order via our website.
 Tours are not included in this offer.